znicholasbrown/ai_66/Manual/CPSB.md

 sn-coop-share-information

-Controls whether or not allied computer players share information about what they uncover (this is not like Holonet; instead, it&#39;s analogous to two humans chatting).
+Controls whether or not allied computer players share information about what they uncover (this is not like Holonet; instead, it's analogous to two humans chatting).
 Must be 0 or 1.

 sn-attack-winning-player-factor

-The influence the sn-attack-winning-player will have on deciding who to attack if it&#39;s set to 1.
-Must be \&gt;= 0 and \&lt;= 100.
+The influence the sn-attack-winning-player will have on deciding who to attack if it's set to 1.
+Must be >= 0 and <= 100.

 sn-coop-share-attacking